wdonadelli/ObjectLikeStruct/README.md

 1. The `value` attribute will be used to store the character that will be defined in the construction of the structure and by the `set` method;
 2. The `set` method will store a pointer to a function that will set the value of the `value` argument; and
-3. The `get` method will store a pointer to a function that will get the value from the `value` argument;.
+3. The `get` method will store a pointer to a function that will get the value from the `value` argument.

 The structure will look like this: